alexpechkarev/places-autocomplete-svelte/README.md

 [Customise request parameters](https://places-autocomplete-demo.pages.dev/examples/customise-request-parameters) - construct a `requestParams` object and control various aspects of the search, including language, region, and more.

 [Retain Input Value After Selection](https://places-autocomplete-demo.pages.dev/examples/retain-input-value) -
-This example demonstrates how to configure the Places (New) Autocomplete Svelte component to keep the selected address visible in the input field after a suggestion is chosen.
-It utilises the `options.clear_input = false` setting.
+This example demonstrates how to configure the component to keep the selected address visible in the input field after a suggestion is chosen.

 <img src="places-autocomplete-svelte.gif" alt="A video demonstrating the Places Autocomplete Svelte component in action, showing address suggestions and selection.">

 ## Requirements

-- **Google Maps API Key** with the Google Maps Places API (New) enabled.
+*   **Google Maps API Key** with the "Places API" enabled.
 Refer to [Use API Keys](https://developers.google.com/maps/documentation/javascript/get-api-key) for detailed instructions.

 ## Installation